yininghe/Simulation_Compare_2ILs/README.md

 (3) NVE for hydrogen + ILs + Pt-electrode, this is also the step in which the generated data will be used for data analysis and property calculation.

 Here we shared the input data files for each of the 3 steps for both ILs, to maintain the standards of transparency, research reproducibility, and to promote the reuse of new findings.

+This project is licensed under the MIT License - see the LICENSE file for details

 Reference: